FindoraNetwork/noah/README.md

 The account api has an send() function that consumes a JSON structure that needs to be constructed with data from the stellar network.

-Stellar accounts have there own signatire keypairs that are used to send transactions on the network.
+Stellar accounts have there own signature keypairs that are used to send transactions on the network.
 These accounts also have arbitary KEY-VALUE pairs that may be set.
 We will set the hidden account publickey as the KEY & set the latest balance commitment as a VALUE.
 After each hidden transaction the commitments must be updated to reflect the new state.